ulfk/ipn-adapter/README.md

 The plugin writes logs to a file in the uploads-folder.
 Via the menu entry `IPN Logs` in the `Tools` menu, you can view those logs.

 ## Digistore24 hints
-- Add a generic IPN
+- Add a generic IPN.
-- Be sure to deactivate grouping of calls
+- Be sure to deactivate grouping of calls.
-- This has not been tested with any AddOn products
+- This has not been tested with any AddOn products.
-- Currently the endpoint only processed "on_payment" events.
+- Currently the endpoint only processes "on_payment" events.
 All other IPN events will be ignored for now.
 - The endpoint will return `OK` in case of success.

 ## Brevo hints